-Parameters of the LioN-X device can be configured via SLMP, the Web server or IIoT protocols.
-Acyclic messages over SLMP are sent to read and write the configuration.
-When sending, all existing parameters will be overwritten by this data.
-Therefore the content of the SLMP messages has the highest valence.
+Parameters of the LioN-X device can be configured via the configuration assembly, CIP object classes, Web server or IIoT protocols.
+A configuration assembly is sent when an Exclusive Owner connection is established.
+They are optional in this assembly.
+However, when sending, all existing parameters will be overwritten by this data.
+Therefore, the content of the configuration assembly has the highest valence.

-To avoid parameter overwriting by the Web server or IIoT protocols during operation, some lock parameters can be enabled in the PLC configuration respectively in the configuration assembly.
+To avoid parameter overwriting by CIP object classes, Web server or IIoT protocols during operation, some lock parameters can be enabled in the PLC configuration respectively configuration assembly.